MajdAlkawaas/MajdAlkawaas/README.md

 - 🔭 I’m currently studying Computer Science at the American University of Beirut.

-- 🌱 I’m currently learning everything.
+- 🌱 I’m currently learning about biases in Machine learning.

-- 👯 I’m looking for internships or collaboration opportunities
+- 👯 I’m looking for internships or collaboration opportunities in software engineering or machine learning.

 - ⚡ Fun fact: I love acronyms.